t-s-code/Bot/README.md

         __init__.py

-        member_activity_job.py  # Converts members from active to inactive & vice-versa
+        member_activity_job.py  # Converts members from active to inactive & vice-versa.

-        channel_pruning_job.py # Deletes messages from channels that are older than we defined in #bot-config
+        channel_pruning_job.py # Deletes messages from channels that are older than we defined in #bot-config.

+        channel_scanning_job # Scans messages from channels and updates database.
+Ensures we don't lose any member activity.

 ```